 For a good replacement for your ailing transmission solenoid, try this best-selling brand: Wisamic Automatic Transmission Shift Control Lock Up Solenoid.
 This product from Wisamic is an assembly for 1994-2000 Honda Civic models, with replacement part no. 28300-P24-J01.
 Check this one out on Amazon so you will have a great deal.

-Another ideal replacement part is the Delphi SL10007 Automatic Transmission Solenoid.
+Another ideal replacement part is the ACDelco 24230298 GM Original Equipment Automatic Transmission.
 This product from Delphi fits most of the current models of cars, check this one out if it is suitable for your car.
 Also available from Amazon.

 A transmission solenoid is surely a required element of a working transmission system in your car.
 Any unusual behavior of this element is sure to give you some signs and symptoms.
 It is better that you have knowledge about the functions and possible malfunctioning of this device so you could know when you have to visit your expert mechanic for the thorough check up of your car.